joshua0pang/consha/README.md

 Verified Properties
 -------------------

-The langauge implementation includes a parser, type checker and interpreter.
+The language implementation includes a parser, type checker and interpreter.
 Everything is written in [Dafny](http://dafny.codeplex.com/) and the source code includes proofs of progress, preservation and absence of data races.

 *Progress*: If program is typed and not finished, it can perform a step in the execution.